leonardosimiao/Neural-Network-Class/README.md

 ## How it was made

-The project is based on Inception v2 neural network, by Google.
+The project is based on a Faster-RCNN with Inception v2.
 The network was trained using the COCO dataset.
-The algorithm was tested and debugged using the VIRAT video dataset.
+The algorithm was tested and debugged using the [VIRAT Video Dataset](https://viratdata.org/) as inputs.

-## How to use
+## How to use it
 Execute [main.py](https://github.com/leonardosimiao/Neural-Network-Class/blob/master/main.py) to run the main code.
-File [settings.py] contains most of the configurations for the algorithm operation.
+File [settings.py](https://github.com/leonardosimiao/Neural-Network-Class/blob/master/settings.py) contains most of the configurations for the algorithm operation.
 Listed in [requirements.txt](https://github.com/leonardosimiao/Neural-Network-Class/blob/master/requirements.txt) are the libraries that require especific versions.